warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 # some defaults for curl
 alias curl='curl --max-time 180 --connect-timeout 5 --silent --show-error --cookie cookie.txt'
 # get the session cookie and store it in cookie.txt
+echo 'logging in...'
 curl "${URL}/_session" -X POST -d "name=$USER" -d "password=$PASS" -c cookie.txt | jq '.'
+echo "Here is our session cookie: $(tail -1 cookie.txt | cut -f 7)"
 </pre>

 #### Things you might want to try - logging in

- * Change your user name or password and see what errors you get.
+ * Change the user name or password and see what errors you get.
- * Look at the response header with `curl -v`.
+ * Look at the response headers with `curl -v`.

 ### Replicating sample data

-After successfully logging in, we create a new database by replicating a sample dataset from examples.cloudant.com.
-We pipe the response through `jq '.'` for nicer output formatting.

 The sample database contains 9,000 movie documents like the following one: